dedztbh/KuantumCircuitSim/README.md

 1,0,0,1
 0,-1,1,0
 ```
 Alternatively, circuit matrix can be saved/loaded in Java binary format (with -b option).
 It might be faster to save/load but it is not human readable.
-In case you want to read it, it is a `org.ejml.data.ZMatrixRMaj`.
+In case you want to read it, it is a `org.ejml.data.ZMatrixRMaj` (`org.jblas.ComplexDoubleMatrix` for JBLAS version).